Vismay-dev/kv-store-raft/README.md

 - Fault tolerance is achieved via state-machine replication.
 - Strong consistency is guaranteed by the Raft protocol (implemented from scratch).
-- GETS can be served from any server node.
-PUTS/APPENDS can only be served by leader nodes.
 - Networking support built using the Go RPC package (instead of gRPC).
 - Compaction of Raft logs via snapshotting. (🚧)
 - High performance is achieved via sharding and replica groups. (🚧)